-Bubble Pond, Acadia National Park, Maine, is a short distance northeast of Jordan Pond next to the two way section of the Park Loop Road.
-It is a gorgeous little pond, nestled between rounded mountains, with a maximum water depth of 39 feet (view photos).
+Bubble Pond in Acadia National Park, Maine, is a short distance northeast of Jordan Pond next to the two way section of the Park Loop Road on Mount Desert Island.
+It is a gorgeous little pond, nestled between rounded mountains, with a maximum water depth of 39 feet.
 A carriage road and a stone bridge are located next to the parking area for an easy walk or bike ride.
 PLEASE NOTE: Unfortunately, the National Park Service has made the decision to close the small 11 vehicle parking lot to private vehicles while the Island Exploer Shuttle Bus is in operations.
 This means that it will be closed from about June 21 through shortly after October 8.
 Check out Island Explorer Bus schedules for coordination schedules and maps.

-There are a few nice spots for sitting or viewing along the shoreline.
+There are several nice spots for sitting or viewing along the shoreline.
 Just pick one of the big boulders, a tree stump, or any other place that looks comfortable.
 You may also choose to walk along the hiking trail that follows the shore to the right just as you reach the pond.
 This can be especially beautiful early in the morning as the sun begins to peek over the mountain to the left.
-The mountain to the south southwest is Pemetic Mountain.
+The mountain you will see to the south southwest is Pemetic Mountain.
 On calm mornings there often is a perfect mirror reflection of the mountain on the surface of Bubble Pond.
 When you visit Cadillac Mountain, make a note that Bubble Pond is directly south via the Park Loop Road that runs through the central part of Mount Desert Island.

 On the North side of the pond (on the same side as the road), Bubble Brook cascades down in a northwesterly direction toward Eagle Lake, the largest body of freshwater in the park.
-If you walk towards the pond and then go left at the water's edge, a path leads to the brook.
+If you walk towards the pond from the parking area and then go left at the water's edge, a path leads to the brook.
 Be very careful of your footing should you choose to cross the brook as the rocks can be slippery.
 For those strong enough and who have good balance, it is possible to access the brook from the parking area but it is a somewhat steep incline/decline and there is no walking path for this.